Date Night: Romantic Restaurants around the World

 Intimate spaces, candlelight, a lengthy wine list: these are just a few of the details locals and regulars love about their favorite romantic restaurants.
 After all, nothing sets the stage for a special night out like shareable plates and a roaring fireplace.

-We asked seven Rosewood insiders to share where they go for date night in their hometowns.
+We asked six Rosewood insiders to share where they go for date night in their hometowns.
 Their picks for most romantic restaurants evoke a sense of place, have menus worth traveling for, and promise to make your significant other swoon.

 On a date night, you might find Vancouver-based travel writer Celeste Moure at AnnaLena, in Kitsilano.“Chef Mike Robbins prepares intricate and beautiful dishes that fuse French culinary techniques with ingredients and flavors of the Pacific Northwest.
 The restaurant is small and intimate, with comfy leather banquets, great lighting, and whimsical decor—think LEGO Storm Troopers that sit on the marble bar and on shelves next to colorful Be@rbricks and pieces by Kaws.”

 What to order: Olive-oil poached steelhead trout with baby squash and chard, a tomato compote and garlic cream.

 The details: AnnaLena: 1809 W 1st Ave; 778-379-4052